TJMICHK/Range-Based-Alarm-System/README.md

-# Sequential LED Controller
+# Rabge-Based Alarm System
-Arduino sketch that steps multiple LEDs in sequence with adjustable timing.
+Arduino sketch that turns on a red LED and sounds a piezo buzzer whne an object is within a set distance

 ## Demo
 - Find in .media file